Parents and carers guidance

-- If we believe that the best way to make sure you and your child have a safe and enjoyable visit is to have someone else present, your contact visits may be supervised.
+- if we believe that the best way to make sure you and your child have a safe and enjoyable visit is to have someone else present.

-If we believe that your contact visits need to be supervised a social worker and/or contact supervisor will be present.
+If we believe that your contact visits need to be supervised, a social worker or contact supervisor will be present.

 Locations of contact visits